 The LRV for Ballet White is 73, which places it squarely on the border between white and off-white.
 In most circumstances, it performs the function of a “light” depth color.
 Suppose you like cream without the yellow undertones.

 This might be a complex request, as most paint colors cannot do so.
-This is where Ballet White truly stands out from the crowd.
+This is where Ballet White truly stands out from the crowd for vanity bathroom paint, or kitchen cabinets.
 The use of Ballet White is an excellent approach to achieving a creamy appearance without resorting to an excessive amount of yellow.

 Navajo White will appear washed out on well-lit walls, as demonstrated in the following picture; nevertheless, this phenomenon will occur with any light color.
 You need more depth to avoid this, even if switching to the slightly darker Gentle Cream could help.